 - Identify community outreach opportunities such as event sponsorship.

 Boosting your firm’s marketing is a powerful way to kickstart your practice’s growth, but it requires an up-front investment of capital that may take some time to return.
-If you don’t have the cash on hand to support a new marketing plan but are confident that your strategies will bring in new clients and more revenue, a working capital loan such as a merchant cash advance can help provide the funds you need to get started.
+If you don’t have the cash on hand to support a new marketing plan but are confident that your strategies will bring in new clients and more revenue, a non-loan form of financing such as a merchant cash advance can help provide the working capital you need to get started.

 4. Your tech is straight out of the stone age